 We begin with an excerpt from the Introduction of Is It You, Me, or Adult A.D.D.? (the “I” here is Gina):

 I wish I’d had this book 10 years ago, when the world was metaphorically knocking me upside the head, teaching me to pay attention to that human organ called the brain.
 Teaching me to view the brain, in fact, as an organ, vital to our every physical and emotional function yet oh so vulnerable.

 At the time, my 84-year-old mother was slipping tragically into an Alzheimer’s-like stroke dementia—recognizing me as her “great friend” but not her seventh and youngest child.
 It broke my heart.
 But if her memory had remained intact, it would have broken her heart to see her oldest child and my brother, then age 60, rapidly succumbing to brain cancer.

 Amidst these family dramas, I met my future husband.
 Over dinner one evening, this newly minted scientist, fresh from completing his doctoral degree at a neurological institute, sprang this unsettling idea on me: Everything we think, do, or feel happens due to chemical reactions in the brain.

-The book’s introduction sets us up for a drastic world-view change: that behavior is linked to biology on a level we’d never fathomed.
+The book’s introduction sets us up for a drastic world-view change.
+That is, we can link behavior to biology on a level we’d never fathomed.
 Brain chemistry, diseases, and mental illness can drastically shape or alter a person’s behavior.